 If an employee works on a holiday, they should make 150 percent of their regular rate.
 Work on Good Friday, Easter Monday, or Christmas Day requires 200 percent of the employee’s regular wages.
 When a holiday falls on an employee’s standard rest day, you do not need to pay workers for the time off.

 Female employees are entitled to 14 weeks of paid maternity leave.
-They can take up to seven weeks before delivery but must use at least two weeks.
-Employees are also required to take at least seven weeks off after delivery.
+They can take up to seven weeks before delivery and seven weeks off after.
 To receive full pay, they must work for your company for 150 days.

 If the employee receives a maternity benefit from social security, you must pay the difference to equal her wages.
 In cases where social security covers a worker’s regular rate, you are not responsible for paying maternity leave.